 - Add projections to localize the current through the desired path.

-Micro joining of a fork to a wire is commonly used application in the electronics industry.
+Micro joining of a fork to a wire is common application in the electronics industry.
 The resistance heating caused by the current facilitates the closing of the fork around the wire due to softening of the material.
-At the same time, the induced temperature melts the polymer coating locally on the wire to create electrical connection between the wire and the fork, while the polymer keeps the remaining wire isolated.
+At the same time, the induced temperature melts the polymer coating locally on the wire to create an electrical connection between the wire and the fork, while the polymer keeps the remaining wire isolated.